 “I am wondering if others have experienced what I am seeing,” writes a TripAdvisor user.
-“When I put in the hotel name in Google map, I see one location.
+“When I put in the hotel name in Google maps, I see one location.
 However, when I put in the street address, I see a different location, generally not as favorable!
 Locations on Booking.com and Ctrip are also similarly inconsistent with street address.
 This is not so for every hotel, but I am not sure if some hotels aren’t somehow gaming the system.”

 No, hotels and OTAs are not fooling anybody, at least not on purpose.
 This common problem of inconsistent listings is one that many providers are actually trying to handle.
 Because the hospitality distribution market is so large and complex, quite often, data isn’t displayed the same everywhere.
 The technology that helps solve this issue is called hotel, distribution, or content mapping.

-What is hotel mapping?
+What are hotel and room mapping?